RandyPatterson/AOAI_Student/Challenge-03.md

     :two: Because the Weather Forecast requires a Latitude and Longitude, the AI should instruct Semantic Kernel to call the ```GetLocation``` function on the Geocoding Plugin to get the coordinates for **San Francisco**

     :three: Finally, the AI should ask Semantic Kernel to call the ```GetWeatherForecast``` function on the Weather Plugin passing in the current date/time and Lat/Long to get the weather forecast for **Next Thursday** (expressed as the number of days in the future) at the coordinates for **San Francisco**

+    A simplified sequence diagram between Semantic Kernel and AI is shown below:

     ```mermaid
     sequenceDiagram